wrld3d/wrld-indoor-maps-api/PATHTUTORIAL.md

 There are a few settings which will make editing easier.
 Check that the color selected for the lines in the layer contrasts with the color selected for the floor plan -- these can be changed by right clicking the layer in the layers panel and selecting Properties.

 Turn on snapping for line drawing by selecting Settings > Snapping Options… from the main menu bar.
-Select "All visible layers", "To vertex and segment" and set a snapping tolerance of your choice (you can always adjust it later).
+Select "All visible layers", "To vertex" and set a snapping tolerance of your choice (you can always adjust it later).
 Check "Enable snapping on intersection" and click OK.

 It can be helpful to highlight the doors you identified when tracing the floor plan., so you can ensure that paths don’t go through walls.
 Right-click the floor plan layer and select "Open Attribute Table".
 Click the "Filter" button and enter "door" in the type field, then click "Select Features".